Losing weight is a challenge — for two-legged and four-legged species alike!

 Pro Tip: Play bird sounds on your phone (or TV) while using this toy, or other similar ones.
 It's great for cats to engage their sense of hearing while playing with toys that simulate birds.
-Click here for a great YouTube video of birds.
+Click here for a great YouTube video of birds and squirrels.

 If your cat likes to chase things, you can take a portion of their daily kibble and play a little game.
 Toss a piece across the room or slide it across the floor so your cat can run after it, pounce, and then gobble up the reward.
 This is a great way to get them moving.